Gilston Park: Owners and residents

 John Hodgson (1805-1882) built Gilston Park House in about 1852.
 He bought the property on which a very old house stood and demolished it leaving only the porch which is still present today.
 John was a very wealthy land owner who held numerous properties in various counties as well as a house in Hyde Park, London.
 He also owned a large amount of land in Eastwick.
-In todays terms his estate was estimated to be worth about 100 million pounds.
+In today's terms his estate was estimated to be worth about 100 million pounds.

 John was born in 1805 in Wanstead.
 His father Thomas Hodgson (1759-1841) was also a landowner and left him several properties in his will.
 However John subsequently added substantially to his own wealth.
 He was a magistrate and at one time the High Sheriff of Hertfordshire.
 John did not marry and had no children.
 His older brother William Hodgson (1803-1886) who was a barrister was also a bachelor.
 He retired early and came to live at Gilston Park.
 Both brothers undertook a huge rebuilding of their estate including Eastwick.
 The rebuild included farms, domestic accommodation, schools and almshouses.
 It has been described as “a model Victorian estate” John died in 1882 and William inherited the house.
 When he died in 1886 it was inherited by his nephew Edward Salvin Bowlby.